conan-io/conan-center-index/docs/conandata_yml_format.md

        ]
     sha256: "c3e5e9fdd5004dcb542feda5ee4f0ff0744628baf8ed2dd5d66f8ca1197cb1a1"
 ```

-keep in mind all the mirrors have to provide the exactly same source (e.g. no repackaging), thus using the same hash sum.
+Keep in mind all the mirrors have to provide the exactly same source (e.g. no repackaging), thus using the same hash sum.

-#### source code + license
+#### Source code + license

-certain projects provide license on its own, and released artifacts do not include it already:
+Certain projects provide license on its own, and released artifacts do not include it.
+In this case, a license URL can be provided separately:

 ```
 sources:
   8.0.0: